kanakraaj/front-end-project/README.md

 1. Alphabets
 2. Digts
 3. special sysbols
-4. ( delete this star so that we can create sub items. after removing star give tab double space then give star )
+4.( delete this number so that we can create sub items. after removing number give tab double space then give star )
     1. star
     2. hash
     3. braces